-Concerns were raised within the New Zealand Police about staffing changes that have taken specialist officers away from crime investigations, documents leaked to the Herald show.
+Concerns were raised within the New Zealand Police about staffing changes that have taken specialist officers away from crime investigations, documents leaked to the

 Officers in the Eastern Police District raised serious concerns about the impact of removing Scene of Crime Officer (Soco) positions, according to the documents.